Assault Attorney in Des Moines

 It should be noted that in most circumstances, once you are charged with an assault, a no-contact order will be placed against you by the court.
 If you are charged with a simple misdemeanor assault, the no-contact order will be in place for one year to five years, if you should be convicted.
 If you are charged with any other form of assault, the no-contact order will likely be in place for five years.
 With a no-contact order in place, a person may be unable to possess guns.

 Now, there is an option to have the no-contact order either modified or canceled.
-You should speak to a criminal defense attorney to see if this is a realistic possibility in your case.
+You should speak to a Des Moines assault attorney to see if this is a realistic possibility in your case.
 The victim usually has to agree to the modification or cancellation of the no-contact order.

 Call Feld Law Firm